Skip to main content

 11/// This is a simple wrapper around a `BytesMut` that provides fixed-size semantics by disallowing writes that extend

-12/// beyond the initial capacity. `FixedSizeVec` cannot be used directly, and must be interacted with via the
+12/// beyond the initial capacity. `FixedSizeVec` can't be used directly, and must be interacted with via the

 13/// [`Buf`] and [`BufMut`] traits.